-The process for creating an alert target is fairly similar for the different targets.
-A few fields on the Alert Target page change if you change the Type.
+The process for creating an alert target is similar for the different types of targets.
+Setting the Type causes a few different fields to be displayed.

 - Select Browse > Alert Targets.

 - Click the Create Alert Target button.

-- Fill in the properties.
-Certain properties are available only for certain alert target types.
+- Fill in the properties that are common to all alert targets.

 Property Description Name Name of the alert target.
 Pick a name that is simple and that makes it easy to identify the alert target's purpose.
 Description Description of the alert target.
-Required.
 Triggers One or more alert state changes that trigger the alert target.
 The options are:

-- Alert Firing - Trigger when the alert is firing.
+- Alert Firing - Trigger when the alert transitions from checking to firing.

-- Alert Resolved - Trigger when the alert is resolved.
+- Alert Resolved - Trigger when the alert resolves.

 - Alert Affected by Maintenance Window - Trigger when the alert is affected by a maintenance window.

 - Alert Snoozed - Trigger when the alert is snoozed.

-- Alert Has No Data - Trigger when the series that is referenced in the alert condition is not reporting data.
+- Alert Has No Data - Trigger when the time series associated with the alert have all stopped reporting data.

 - Alert Has No Data Resolved - Trigger when at least one time series associated with the alert has started reporting data, while all other time series are still reporting no data.

-- Alert Entered Maintenance From No Data - Trigger when the series that is referenced in the alert condition is not reporting data and is affected by a maintenance window.
+- Alert Entered Maintenance From No Data - Trigger when none of the alert's time series are reporting data, and the alert is affected by a maintenance window.